Close Menu

 Unlike a fraud alert, which merely warns creditors to verify identity before granting credit, a credit freeze completely blocks access to your credit report.
 While fraud alerts last for one year and can be renewed, freezes remain in place until you decide to lift them.
 This makes freezing a stronger preventive measure against unauthorized credit activity.
 Additionally, while a fraud alert can be placed by contacting one of the three major credit bureaus—Experian, TransUnion, or Equifax—and will notify the others, a credit freeze must be implemented individually with each bureau.

 This means that consumers need to take a few extra steps to ensure comprehensive protection, but the peace of mind that comes with a credit freeze can be well worth the effort.
-Furthermore, lifting a freeze is typically straightforward, allowing you to maintain control over your credit while still being able to access it when necessary.
+Furthermore, lifting a freeze is typically straightforward, allowing you to maintain control over your credit while still accessing it when needed.

 When Should You Consider Freezing Your Credit?